-How Federal Financial Incentives Could Reduce Your Investment Costs Imagine a bank of batteries so powerful it can cool or heat your building leveraging stored energy.
-A building owner could: - Store energy from clean energy sources, like solar and wind, and use it anytime - Buy energy when rates are lower for use during expensive peak periods - Recapture waste heat energy from your building when loads don't balance TES is a distributed energy resource that allows building owners to store cold or heat and use it later-essentially acting as a "battery" that charges and discharges on demand.
+Imagine a bank of batteries so powerful it can cool or heat your building leveraging stored energy.
+You could: - · Store energy from clean energy sources, like solar and wind, and use it anytime - · Buy energy when rates are lower for use during expensive peak periods - · Recapture waste heat energy from your building when loads don't balance That's the power of thermal energy storage (TES).
+In fact, according to the Office of Energy Efficiency and Renewable Energy (EERE), an Office of the U.S. Department of Energy, "thermal energy storage (TES) is a critical enabler for the large-scale deployment of renewable energy and transition to a decarbonized building stock and energy system by 2050."
+TES is a distributed energy resource that allows building owners to store cold or heat and use it later-essentially acting as a "battery" that charges and discharges on demand.
 Instead of using chemicals to store electrical energy, TES uses water to store thermal energy like an HVAC battery.
 This simple concept gives buildings operational flexibility-i.e., adaptable, low-carbon cooling and warming-while helping to reduce costs and increase sustainability and resilience.
-That's the power of thermal energy storage (TES) That's the power of thermal energy storage (TES).
-In fact, according to the Office of Energy Efficiency and Renewable Energy (EERE), an Office of the U.S. Department of Energy, "thermal energy storage (TES) is a critical enabler for the large-scale deployment of renewable energy and transition to a decarbonized building stock and energy system by 2050."1

-^{1.} Thermal Energy Storage | EERE A thermal energy storage system offers a myriad of benefits for the building, the grid and the environment.
+1. Thermal Energy Storage | EERE A thermal energy storage system offers a myriad of benefits for the building, the grid and the environment.

 Electricity bills TES allows building owners to store energy from the grid when it's least costly and release it during the most expensive peak periods.
-Peak energy use in the building is dramatically slashed by spreading out energy consumption over a 24-hour period, resulting in reducing demand charges that can account for 30% to 70% of the total charges on a monthly electric bill.2 Benefit from additional savings through participation in grid capacity and demand limit revenue programs.
+Peak energy use in the building is dramatically slashed by spreading out energy consumption over a 24-hour period, resulting in reducing demand charges that can account for 30% to 70% of the total charges on a monthly electric bill.
+Benefit from additional savings through participation in grid capacity and demand limit revenue programs.